How to Start a Blog That Makes $9,000/Month: My Proven Method

 And that’s one of the best ways to help your audience find what they’re looking for.

-You can make money by simply selling ad units on your website.
 All you need to do is to place ads on your website.
 You can do it by joining Google Adsense – or an ad network once you have more traffic.

 3. Affiliate links